Stena Europe: Transfer to the Irish Sea

-In June 2005 MS Stena Europe covered on the Holyhead - Dublin route for eleven days while MS Stena Adventurer was on annual overhaul.
-In November 2008 MS Stena Europe received an €850,000 refurbishment to some of its main passenger lounges.
-In 2011 the MS Stena Europe was off service twice, once for overhaul in January and again in April for the replacement of an engine in Falmouth.
-MS Stena Europe went for annual refit in late January 2012 and returned to service on 3 February 2012.
+In June 2005 Stena Europe covered on the Holyhead - Dublin route for eleven days while Stena Adventurer was on annual overhaul.
+In November 2008 Stena Europe received an €850,000 refurbishment to some of its main passenger lounges.
+In 2011 the Stena Europe was off service twice, once for overhaul in January and again in April for the replacement of an engine in Falmouth.
+Stena Europe went for annual refit in late January 2012 and returned to service on 3 February 2012.
 In March 2019, Stena Europe arrived at Gemak's Tuzla yard in Turkey for life extension work returning to her usual Fishguard - Rosslare route in early October.